EXPLAINER: Iran atomic sites targeted by diplomacy, sabotage - WTMJ

 SINGING AMONG THE CENTRIFUGES

 The extent of the damage to Natanz remains unclear at the moment.
-Iran has yet to broadcast any images of the facility on state television.
+Iran has yet to broadcast any images of the facility on state television, though an official said first-generation centrifuges had been damaged.
 It’s unclear if any of the damage will be able to be seen from the air as its centrifuge halls are all underground.
 NASA fire satellites detected no visible blasts at the facility either Saturday or Sunday.

 The longterm effects on Iran’s atomic program as a whole also remain unclear.
 If the attack halts centrifuges at Natanz, they still spin at Fordo.
 Ali Akbar Salehi, the head of the Atomic Energy Organization of Iran, vowed Sunday to keep advancing the country’s nuclear technology.